Rich Boy (album)

 Rich Boy is the eponymous debut studio album by American rapper Rich Boy, released on March 13, 2007 through Interscope and Zone 4.
 The album was supported by Rich Boy's smash hit debut single, "Throw Some D's" produced by and featuring Polow da Don, which peaked at number six on the Billboard Hot 100.
-The remix of "Throw Some D's" appears on this album and features Nelly, Jim Jones, Andre 3000, The Game, Murphy Lee and Lil Jon.
+The remix of "Throw Some D's" appears on this album and features Nelly, Jim Jones, André 3000, The Game, Murphy Lee and Lil Jon.

-The album debuted and peaked at number 3 on the Billboard 200 with 112,000 copies sold in its first week.
+The album received a mixed response from critics, with reviews mixed on the production and lyrics.
+Rich Boy debuted and peaked at number three on the Billboard 200 with 112,000 copies sold in its first week.
 By the week of June 17, 2007, 332,000 copies had been sold.

 Critical reception

 Simon Vozick-Levinson of Entertainment Weekly gave praise to Rich's vocal delivery and Polow's "intricate, varied, and unfailingly catchy instrumentals" for masking the "occasional lapses into generic macho posturing" throughout the lyrics.
 Jonathan Ringen of Rolling Stone noted how the record follows the Young Jeezy template ("a hypnotic flow, vivid details, synth-soaked beats") but with a more varied list of topics.
 He also gave credit to Polow's production, singling out "Boy Looka Here" for being a "menacing banger".
 Pitchfork contributor Tom Breihan said, "[T]he album's stunning, high-impact production fits it into the recent tradition of epic, monolithic Southern-rap albums like Young Buck's Straight Outta Ca$hville and Young Jeezy's Let's Get It: Thug Motivation 101, but more than those albums, it's the work of one idiosyncratic creative mind.
 Polow [da Don] is just now finding his voice, and he's got a great career ahead of him.
 If Rich Boy is lucky, he'll stay along for the ride."

 XXL's Paul Cantor credited Rich on "Boy Looka Here" and "Ghetto Rich" for showcasing both his swagger and introspection but felt he falters on "What It Do" and "Lost Girls" when the production either reveals his lyrical flaws or dilutes his given message, concluding that "Sprinkled with a few more moments of clarity, Rich Boy has enough hits to make it worthy of throwin' some cheese on it."
 J-23 of HipHopDX praised Polow for creating bangers like "Boy Looka Here" and "Touch That Ass" that match Rich's style to perfection but was critical of the latter's rapping talents being exposed by filler tracks, guest artists and producers, concluding that "Rich Boy ends up being a pretty good album, but it probably should have been titled Polow Da Don as he really deserves the bulk of the credit.
 The album may be good, but a cookie cutter rapper like Rich Boy is going to have less shelf live than his album will."